 At this point, you should be comfortable with what personal statements are and how to write them from beginning to end.

-Focus your creative energy on your first paragraph as if that’s the only paragraph the admissions committee will ever read.
+Focus your creative energy on the first sentence of each section, as if that’s the only sentence the admissions committee will ever read.
 Make it stand out!

-If you don’t, chances are it is the only paragraph they’ll ever read!
+If you don’t, chances are it will be the only sentence they’ll ever read!

 We’ve also produced an in-depth guide on how to start a personal statement.